SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 I have worked closely with X for many years and ...
 It is my experience of working with X that has driven this research.

-## Writing Introductions
+## Outlining the structure

-> Outlining the structure
+↑ Introduction

 The main questions/issues addressed in this paper are: a), b and c).
 This paper has been divided into four parts.
 The first part deals with ...